cameron-mg/Training_API_StringManipulation/README.md

-This API is developed to calculate metrics based on string lengths within a text file.
+This API is developed to calculate and return metrics based on string lengths within a text file.

+**The API can be used by opening 127.0.0.1/docs in a web browser after the container is running (step 5), this can select files outside of '/test_files'

 To use the api follow these steps: